 Some typical disadvantages must be understood before considering LCPs for a specific application.
 Some of these are listed below.

 - High cost: LCPs are advanced materials with exceptional properties.
-As such, they come at a higher cost than more conventional polymers.
+As such, they are more expensive than more conventional polymers.

 How Does Liquid-Crystal Polymer Affect Human Health?